Number of Vulnerable Roadway User Fatalities -1c

 Measurement and Data Collection:

-Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to be entered into a statewide traffic crash database.
+Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol.
+The report is then entered into a statewide traffic crash database.
 The database automatically updates MoDOT’s crash database system, which is part of the Transportation Management System.

 Results Driver